 The Government of India released the E-waste (Management) Rules in 2016 to control the disposal of Waste Electrical and Electronic Equipment (WEEE) along with the Restriction of Hazardous Substances (RoHS) directive.

-WEEE holds the producers and distributors of electrical and electronic equipment (EEE) responsible for the safe disposal of end-of-life products by collection and recycling of their products.
-On the other hand, RoHS restricts the use of certain hazardous substances like lead mercury, cadmium, brominated flame retardants, and others in EEE.
-We help manufacturers and distributors fulfill their mandatory WEEE obligation by complete end-to-end processing of end-of-life products including collection, dismantling, and recovery.
+E-waste holds the producers and distributors of electrical and electronic equipment (EEE) responsible for the safe disposal of end-of-life products by collection and recycling of their products.
+On the other hand, RoHS restricts the use of certain hazardous substances like lead mercury, cadmium, brominated flame retardants, and others in E-waste.
+We help manufacturers and distributors fulfill their mandatory E-waste obligation by complete end-to-end processing of end-of-life products including collection, dismantling, and recovery.
 Our e-waste recycling process consists of mixture of cutting-edge automated machinery and manual sorting and dismantling by a well-trained and professional staff.
-This process enables recycling of WEEE in the most environmental friendly manner possible with the highest recovery from products at the end of their life cycle.
+This process enables recycling of E-waste in the most environmental friendly manner possible with the highest recovery from products at the end of their life cycle.

 We are registered as an authorized recycler with the Karnataka State Pollution Control Board (KSPCB) and are a member of the TSDF (Treatment, Storage, and Disposal Facilities).
 Prakruthi’s E-waste recycling plant is equipped with state-of-the-art-processes that have been certified as per the coveted industry benchmarks including ISO 14001 EMS, ISO 18001 OH SAS, ISO 27001 ISMS, as well as Responsible Recycling (R2).
 We also provide complete hand holding on the documentation process including detailed reporting (Form 2, Form 6, Passbook entry as per KSPCB rules), and certificate issuance for E-waste recycling.